phonedude/cs595-s22/assignments/Abiog/5/README.md

 #
 ### 5.2: CORS: Blocking and reading HTTP response headers from another origin

 Similar to 5.1 but this part focuses on blocking and reading HTTP response headers.
 Three custom HTTP response headers are set based on my three favorite things from assignment 2.
-[5-2.html](5.2/5-2.html) reads the three HTTP response headers.
+[5-2.html](5.2/5-2.html) reads the three HTTP response headers and displays their values.
-* [server.js](5.2/server.js) is used for this html file running on port 4000.
+* [server.js](5.2/server.js) is used for this html page running on port 4000.
 * [server1.js](5.2/json/server1.js) sets the three custom HTTP response headers and demonstrates the response being blocked.
 * [server2.js](5.2/json/server2.js) sets the three custom HTTP response headers and demonstrates the response being allowed by allowing origin to read data.

 **The following screen capture shows the HTTP resonse headers being blocked:**

 <img src="5.2/CORS2block.jpg">

 **The following screen capture shows the HTTP response headers being allowed:**

 <img src="5.2/CORS2allow.jpg">

 Video demonstration available here: